DerrickLamers/grblwiki/Grbl-v1.1-Interface.md

     - **Line Number:**

         - `Ln:99999` indicates line 99999 is currently being executed.
-This differs from the `$G` line `N` value since the parser is usually queued few blocks behind execution.
+This differs from the `$G` line `N` value since the parser is usually queued a few blocks behind execution.

         - Compile-time option only because of memory requirements.
 However, if a GUI passes indicator line numbers onto Grbl, it's very useful to determine when Grbl is executing them.

         - This data field will not appear if:

           - It is disabled in the config.h file.
-No `$` mask setting available.
+No `$` mask setting is available.
-          - The line number reporting not enabled in config.h.
-Different option to reporting data field.
+          - The line number reporting is not enabled in config.h.
+Different option to reporting the data field.
           - No line number or `N0` is passed with the g-code block.
           - Grbl is homing, jogging, parking, or performing a system task/motion.
           - There is no motion in the g-code block like a `G4P1` dwell.
 (May be fixed in later versions.)